natninac/CART315/documentation/process.md

 I don't feel like I gave this project the love I should, so I'd love to repurpose the idea for another project because the subject intrigues me.
 The experience of sonder is an important piece of the process of developing a nuanced, empathetic view of the humans around us, and I would love to see how a game can enhance and complicate it.

+# Jan 29th
+This is the week I was supposed to play around in Unity to get a feel for it.
+I’m having issues with storage, so Unity isn’t on my machine yet, but I’ll update this in a few days once I get that resolved.

+So far, I’ve gotten to explore Unity on the school computer and through tutorials.
+I’m impressed by the number of possibilities that the engine offers and am eager to learn more.